kasimir-k/kasimir.pihlasviita.fi/src/drafts/keyboard.md

 modified: 2025-10-21
 ---

-## This article will cover

-- The history of the typewriter (as it became the primary input device for the computer)
-- The history of the computer
-- The phenomena of path dependency in design
-- My personal experience with keyboards
+For millennia we used some sort of stick to scribble words on some surface, from clay tablets to pen and paper.
+Now that mode of creating text is more and more a thing of the past, computer keyboard having become the mainstream method for pushing letters.
+But why are the keys arranged in such peculiar way?

 ## Before typewriter there was handwriting

 Until the final decades of the 19th century, the only way to write something was to write it by hand, put that pen on paper.
 Some did it faster, some neater, but in general writing was a slow and messy process.
 There was the printing press that allowed the most valuable of texts to be printed, resulting in a clean and easily readable output.
 But even after the invention of the rotary press, which dramatically increased the throughput, printing was relatively slow, expensive, and very much out of reach for regular everyday writing tasks.

-There had been attempts to create a writing machine, but none really caught on before C. Latham Sholes' version, which was both simpler and more efficient than its predecessors.
-The *typewriting machine* had type headed hammers or typebars: levers having the letter type embossed on the other end, pressing the keys would swing the lever, the type head then hitting the paper through inked ribbon, and gravity taking care of returning the lever to its resting position.
+There had been attempts to create a writing machine, but none really caught on before **C. Latham Sholes'** version, which was both simpler and more efficient than its predecessors.
+The *typewriting machine* had type headed hammers or *typebars*: levers having the letter type embossed on the other end, pressing the keys would swing the lever, the type head then hitting the paper through inked ribbon, and gravity taking care of returning the lever to its resting position.

 ## Jamming hammers

-One of the many problems the early design iterations had to handle was the typebars getting jammed.
+One of the many problems the early design iterations had to solve was the typebars getting jammed.
 E.g. letters "S" and "T" are next to each other in alphabetical order, but "T" also following "S" often in English text.
 As the typebars were initially in alphabetical order, this kind of letter pairs resulted in frequent jamming.
 Through analysis of letter frequencies and a lot of trial-and-error such an order was found, that the typebars most of the time would not get stuck.
 The leftmost keys of the top letter row gave the name for this key layout: QWERTY.

 Another consequence of the lever based design was the staggering of the keys: each row was offset from the previous row to give space to the lever mechanism.
 For human hand anatomy straight columns would provide a more natural finger movement, but this design did not allow for such layout.

 In the following decades these mechanical limitations became irrelevant with electric typewriters and the letter types moving from bars to rotating discs and balls.
 There was also increasing awareness of the inefficiencies of the QWERTY layout: awkward finger stretching was required for common letter combinations and many of the most used letters were away from the central hand position, the home row.
-Especially August Dvorak's passionate work in the 1930's with the eponymous layout is worth mentioning.
+Especially **August Dvorak's** passionate work in the 1930's with the eponymous layout is worth mentioning.
 Nevertheless, the keyboard layout had become so familiar to the typing masses, that any change was doomed to be a commercial failure.

 So even today the device you are reading this on most probably has a QWERTY keyboard, even on mobile phones, where the last ties to the physical world have been severed, the keyboard being just a picture drawn on a glass surface that you tap with your fingers.
 This is a prime example of path dependency: things are designed this way, because they were designed before like this, regardless of the original design constraints having disappeared many, many design generations ago.

 ## Enter computer

-Around the same time as poor Dvorak was shedding tears over typists' pain, an English mathematician Alan Turing came up with an abstract machine that could implement any algorithm - a procession of steps to solve a mathematical problem.
+Around the same time as poor Dvorak was shedding tears over typists' pain, an English mathematician **Alan Turing** came up with an abstract machine that could implement any algorithm - a procession of steps to solve a mathematical problem.
 Turing intended the machine solely as an abstract model, a mental tool to help prove the uncomputability of the *Entscheidungsproblem*.
 But already a decade later his machine had been made concrete.
 These first computers were programmed by changing the wiring of the computer with plug boards, or flicking switches.
 Later came punched paper tapes and cards.

 Later, as computers got so much more efficient, that flicking the switches or feeding the punched cards took more time than actually computing the results, the idea of time-sharing was conceived.
 On a time-sharing system multiple end-points or terminals were connected to a single computer, so that multiple users could be using it simultaneously.
 With this approach a new need emerged: how to handle input and output with these remote end-points.